joacorandom/Apigee-CustomPolicy-EncryptedJWT/README.md

  # This is a fork of Dino Chiesa's Apigee-CustomPolicy-EncryptedJWT

-This if a fork of [Dino Chiesa's implementation](https://github.com/DinoChiesa/Apigee-CustomPolicy-EncryptedJWT).
+This is a fork of [Dino Chiesa's implementation](https://github.com/DinoChiesa/Apigee-CustomPolicy-EncryptedJWT).

 Changes over original implementation: